mohammad-taheri1/minimalgram-v2-fullstack/UserStories.md

-# User Stories for techNotes
+# User Stories for MINIMALGRAM V2

 -  [ ] As a guest, I can see the first page with all posts
 -  [ ] As a guest, I can searh for a category and see it's posts